luisarizmendi/lab-ocp-intro/README.md

 Deploying the workshop
 =====================

+*NOTE*: You have to be log in to the OpenShift cluster from where you launch the installer, probably as clusteradmin if you want to run the workshop as multiuser

 You need to run this workshop in a working OpenShift Cluster.
-In order to install it clone (with submodules) and run the following commands:
+In order to install it, run the following commands:

-*NOTE*: You have to be log in to the OpenShift cluster from where you launch the installer, probably as clusteradmin if you want to run the workshop as multiuser

 `git clone --single-branch --branch master --recurse-submodules https://github.com/luisarizmendi/lab-ocp-intro.git`